Computing IRL exemplifies the promise of the liberal arts by taking what students learn in to classroom and applying it to our communities' needs.

 - The Garvey School District to support online learning and student emotional well-being

-The Computing IRL É«ÇéÊÓƵ Immersive Semester consists of 4 linked courses totally 12 units :
+The Computing IRL É«ÇéÊÓÆµ Immersive Semester consists of 3 linked courses totaling 12 units:

 - COMP 295: Computer Science Internship (4 units)

-Students who successfully complete these courses will fulfill both their Fall First Year Seminar (FYS) requirement as well as one of the Core Lab Science requirement.
+Students who successfully complete these courses will fulfill both their Fall First Year Seminar (FYS) requirement as well as the Core Lab Science requirement.